 All’s well that ends well, right?
 Sure, until the president of Egypt gets assassinated in 1981.
 Since an ex-empress is presumably a lot less politically dangerous than an ex-Shah, Ronald Reagan invited Farah and her kids to come to the U.S. and she took him up on his offer.
 She still lives here, part-time, in Washington, D.C.

-In 2003, she published her memoirs, An Enduring Love: My Life with the Shah, if you’re interested.
+In 2003, she published her memoirs, An Enduring Love: My Life with the Shah: A Memoir, if you’re interested (affiliate link).
 She also has a website with lots of pictures, video, and updates on her travels.